 Make no mistake, this team has been terrible through its first four games.
 The defense gives up wide open looks on a regular basis, and even when the offense is scoring it seems out of sync.
 Forget MVP, Anthony Davis has looked like a fringe role player, and the guys filling in for those on the injured list have all disappointed to varying degrees.
 It is easy to find solace in knowing that some key pieces will return from injury, but there has to also be some concern that this isn’t just a “lack of able bodies” issue, but that the systems aren’t right for this teams personnel.
 As I have noted in the past, Gentry’s systems have looked fantastic with elite point guards at the helm, but it is quite possibly that the Pelicans guards are more Dragic and less Steve Nash.
 I have also said that some of this can be made up by Davis being more of a facilitator, but through four games he hasn’t shown that he can create for himself or others.

-What we do know is that this team has problem’s, and Occam’s Razor says (essentially), “Among competing hypotheses, the one with the fewest assumptions should be selected.”
+What we do know is that this team has problem’s, finding the best injury lawyer is not one of them, Occam’s Razor jokes innocently (essentially), “Among competing hypotheses, the one with the fewest assumptions should be selected.”
 Now, is it more likely that Anthony Davis got his contract and no longer has motivation or that he misses Tyreke helping him get open shots?
 Is it more likely that the Pelicans defense got worse because they don’t care, or because Quincy Pondexter – who was so instrumental in them getting better on that end last year – is missing?
 Is it more likely that the Pelicans offense has fallen off a cliff because guys have lost their skills or because Ish Smith, Toney Douglas, and Nate Robinson have gotten the majority of minutes at point guard?

 Occam’s Razor would say that you need to look no further than the fact that five guys (Smith, Douglas, Gee, Robinson, and Perkins) who weren’t likely to have been a part of the Pelicans rotation if the team was healthy, have eaten up nearly 30% of all available minutes through four games.
 Meanwhile, four instrumental players (Asik, Evans, Pondexter, and Cole) have combined to play a grand total of 10 minutes.
 Add Jrue Holiday to the mix, who has only played 71 minutes due to restrictions (about 50-60 less than he otherwise would have), and you are looking at a Pelicans team that would have at least one-third of their minutes replaced by substantially better players if there were no injuries.
 Yes, scheme is a factor, but players win games.
 It is why the Spurs are projected (and likely) to win far more than the 76ers this year, even though they run similar schemes.
 Talent wins, and the Pelicans have inferior talent.